Feb 11 2007

 Classic spaghetti alla carbonara calls for guanciale, which is pretty similar to pancetta except that it is made from the pig’s jowls instead of its belly.
 Unfortunately, guanciale is really hard to find in North America.
 Not a problem, as pancetta is widely available and only the most discriminating Roman would ever notice the difference.

 So use pancetta and don’t worry about it.
 In a pinch you can even use good ol’ regular bacon, but preferably not smoked and free of “maple” and other artificial flavors.
-(Tip: find a good Italian butcher and order 500 grams of thinly sliced pancetta.
-When you get home, divided it into five flat packages wrapped in wax paper, then slip the packages into zippered freezer bags and pop in the freezer.
+(Pro tip: find a good Italian butcher and order 500 grams of sliced pancetta.
+When you get home, divide it into five flat packages wrapped in wax paper, then slip the packages into zippered freezer bags and pop in the freezer.
 Voila!
 100 gram portions of pancetta whenever you want it.)

 Ingredients:

-- 70-100 grams of thinly sliced pancetta, cut into smallish pieces
+• 70-100 grams of sliced pancetta, cut into smallish pieces

 Method:

-- Fry the pancetta in the olive oil until it is nice and golden and starting to get crispy.
+1. Fry the pancetta in the olive oil over medium-low heat until it is nice and golden and starting to get crispy.
+(Frying low and slow renders off more fat and makes it crispier without burning.)
+Set aside when it’s done.

-- When the pasta is ready, strain it in a colander and immediately dump it back into the pot.
+4. When the pasta is ready, strain it in a colander, then dump it back into the pot, reserving a bit of the pasta cooking water.

-- Toss the egg mix into the hot pasta along with about two thirds of the cheeses.
-Stir them up so the heat of the pasta cooks the egg and everything gets nicely integrated.
+5. Toss the egg-cheese mix into the hot pasta and stir it up so the heat of the pasta cooks the egg and everything gets nicely integrated.
+This takes a good bit of vigorous stirring.
+If you have one of those spaghetti serving spoons with fingers for gripping the noodles, use it.

-- When everything is sufficiently stirred, divide into warm bowls and top with the rest of the cheese.
-Scratch on a good quantity of black pepper.
-(No salt needed – between the pancetta and the cheeses, it’s plenty salty.)
+8. When everything is sufficiently mixed, divide into warm bowls and top with the rest of the cheese.
+(No salt is needed – between the pancetta and the cheeses, it’s plenty salty.)

 The way I learnt it was to put the eggs in last and then serve.
 Anywho, a great tasting dish.